-Both PSP and PMP are motivated by the perceived inadequacy of traditional philosophical approaches to the fields, on the basis that these traditional approaches produce accounts of the sciences and mathematics which are: (i) too idealised, in virtue of being based upon a priori reflections of what we want science and mathematics to look like given our preconceptions of the fields, rather than reflecting the realities of research in these fields; (ii) over simplistic, in failing to reflect the plurality of the fields' aims and methodologies; (iii) too present-centred, by falling foul of a tendency to produce Whig histories, presuming that the fields' histories are a story of smooth and unstoppable progress up to the present state of affairs; and, (iv) too end-product focused, by concentrating on the properties of final theories or proofs, and thereby neglecting the important processes which led to the discovery of these results, including communal processes (Carter 2019; Mancosu 2008).
+Both PSP and PMP are motivated by the perceived inadequacy of traditional philosophical approaches to the fields, on the basis of these traditional approaches producing accounts of the sciences and mathematics that are (i) too idealised, in virtue of being based upon a priori reflections of what we want science and mathematics to look like given our preconceptions of the fields, rather than reflecting the realities of research in these fields; (ii) over-simplistic, in failing to reflect the plurality of the fields' aims and methodologies; (iii) too present centred, by falling foul of a tendency to produce whigh istories, presuming that the fields' histories are a story of smooth and unstoppable progress up to the present state of affairs; and (iv) too end-product focused, by concentrating on the properties of final theories or proofs and thereby neglecting the important processes that led to the discovery of these results, including communal processes (Carter 2019; Mancosu 2008).

-An early, and particularly prominent example of these concerns within the philosophy of science is Kuhn's (1962) criticism of Popper's (1959) falsificationism.
-Popper's account of the scientific method was denounced for both idealising scientific methodology, by presenting a naïve picture of scientific progress as a continual chain of evermore informative theories that perpetually become falsified, and being too present-centred, by presuming the aims and norms for evaluation of past scientific theories were the same as those of contemporary science.
-Further, Kuhn (1962) highlighted how past accounts of scientific methodology had been deficient by neglecting important features of scientists' research activities, such as the designing and testing of experimental equipment, and their use in measuring constants.
-The failure of past theories of scientific methodology to recognise the various roles of experimentation within the sciences beyond the direct testing of hypotheses was further emphasised by Hacking (1983) and other 'New Experimentalists'.
-In both cases, past accounts of scientific methodology were criticised for paying too little attention to the rich variety of activities constituting part of the actual scientific method.
+An early, and particularly prominent, example of these concerns within the philosophy of science is Kuhn's (1962) criticism of Popper's (1959) falsificationism.
+Popper's account of the scientific method was denounced both for idealising scientific methodology, by presenting a naïve picture of scientific progress as a continual chain of ever more informative theories that perpetually become falsified, and for being too present centred, by presuming the aims and norms for evaluation of past scientific theories were the same as those of contemporary science.
+Further, Kuhn (1962) highlighted how past accounts of scientific methodology had been deficient by neglecting important features of scientists' research activities, such as the designing and testing of experimental equipment and its use in measuring constants.
+The failure of past theories of scientific methodology to recognise the various roles of experimentation within the sciences beyond the direct testing of hypotheses was further emphasised by Hacking (1983) and other New Experimentalists.
+Thus, according to both Kuhn and Hacking, past accounts of scientific methodology were deficient in virtue of paying too little attention to the rich variety of activities constituting part of the actual scientific method.

-Similar concerns have been raised by advocates of PMP, with traditional approaches to the philosophy of mathematics being criticised for possessing too idealised a picture of mathematics, with mathematical knowledge conceived wholly in the form of theorems evidenced by formal proofs (Corfield 2003).
+Similar concerns have been raised by advocates of PMP, with traditional approaches to the philosophy of mathematics being criticised for possessing too idealised a picture of mathematics and conceiving of mathematical knowledge wholly in the form of theorems evidenced by formal proofs (Corfield 2003).
 Contrary to this traditional view, it's been argued that mathematical understanding progresses in many ways, including through the abundant use of informal proofs, whose positive epistemic features cannot be reduced to those of formal proofs (Larvor 2012; Tanswell 2015).
-Further, in virtue of being too concerned with philosophically foundational issues, such as the metaphysics of mathematical objects and the epistemological puzzles resulting from these metaphysical pictures, traditional philosophy of mathematics has produced an over simplistic picture of the mathematical enterprise, neglecting important features of contemporary mathematics, including the appraisal of definitions (Tappenden 2018), and the use of diagrams (Giardino 2017).
+Further, in virtue of being too concerned with philosophically foundational issues, such as the metaphysics of mathematical objects and the epistemological puzzles resulting from these metaphysical pictures, traditional philosophy of mathematics has produced an over-simplistic picture of the mathematical enterprise, neglecting important features of contemporary mathematics, including the appraisal of definitions (Tappenden 2008) and the use of diagrams (Giardino 2017).

 Conjoined with this negative component of the approach is the positive story of how the philosophy of these fields should then proceed in order to rectify the failures.
-The proposed solution requires both a re-evaluation of our aims when providing a philosophical account of a field, and a modification in the methods we ought to use in order to appropriately meet these aims.
+The proposed solution requires both a re-evaluation of our aims when providing a philosophical account of a field and a modification in the methods we ought to use in order to appropriately meet these aims.